 More people ride the bus in this neighborhood each day to get to work than 99.2% of U.S. neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Chelsea City Center neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Chelsea City Center neighborhood have a highly unusual car ownership.
 36.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.8% of U.S. neighborhoods.

 Did you know that the Chelsea City Center neighborhood has more Yugoslav and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 0.7% of this neighborhood's residents have Yugoslav ancestry and 3.6% have Dominican ancestry.